 USB 3.0, USB 2.0 and HDMI ports, as well as an SD card reader, are available.
 7 TED Talks about gaming’s potential.
 These TED Talks highlight promising and inspiring concepts, including gaming in education Every educator needs some inspiration now and then, and these days, such inspiration can be found online in just a few seconds.
 The internet brings inspiring and motivational speakers and experts to anyone with a connection and an internet-ready device.

 TED Talks are some of today’s most popular examples of the internet’s power to expand learning opportunities to all.
 Each month, we’ll bring you a handful of inspiring TED Talks.
 Some will focus specifically on education; others will highlight innovative practices that have long-lasting impact.
+But all will inspire and motivate educators and students alike.
 Did you miss our most recent TED Talks features?
 (Next page: 7 TED Talks about gaming) Poll Your Students With Google+ Polls.
 35 Educators You Should Follow on Pinterest - Shake Up Learning.
 WETC.Edtechchat.specialsheninger.
 Life of an Educator.